 - After contacting us, we will invite you to come and see the Nursery so that we can meet your child and you can ask any questions in person.
-We usually show parents around before our morning session at 8.30am on Tuesdays, Wednesdays and Thursdays.
+We usually show parents around Thursday afternoons 3.45-4.15pm.
 Email firstname.lastname@example.org to schedule your viewing.

 - Following your visit, we will ask you to submit registration forms for your child, including your preferred days of attendance.

 - We will contact you to offer your child a place, depending on availability.

 - We ask you to pay £150 deposit to secure your child’s place (refundable from your child’s final term fees).

 We currently offer 20 places for children during our morning sessions and 20 places for children in our afternoon sessions.

 We require a minimum attendance of three half day sessions per week for children who are aged 2-3 years.
 This enables the children to build relationships with their classmates and teachers and become comfortable with our routines.
 As you know, children are much more receptive to learning and new experiences when they feel secure and confident in their environment.